AaltoAsia/O-MI/README.md

 Configuration
 -------------
-File application.conf is main connfiguration file that is given to O-MI Node at start.
-File it's self contains few parameter.
+File application.conf is the main connfiguration file that is read at start.

 interface = "0.0.0.0"
-Defines were O-MI Node is started.
+Defines at which interface or hostname O-MI Node is started.

 port = 8080
-Defines witch port O-IM Node listens for HTTP requests.
+Defines which port O-IM Node listens for HTTP requests.

 agent-input-port = 8181
 Defines port used for listening external agents' sensor updates.